Caves, Lakes & Corvettes Region Virtual Attractions

 The Kentucky Museum, an 80,000 square foot facility, celebrates all aspects of South Central Kentucky’s art, history and culture.
 It’s offering virtual tours of several exhibits given by student docents.
 Featured exhibits are: “A Star in Each Flag: Conflict in Kentucky,” “Felts Log House,” “Recommended by Duncan Hines” and “Snell-Franklin Decorative Arts.”
 Other virtual resources include photo galleries and children’s activities.
 The Virtual Connection has a wide variety of offerings for users of all ages.

 Historic RailPark & Train Museum

-The Historic RailPark & Train Museum started the “Beyond the Rails” series on its Facebook page.
-Conductor Cory hosts these videos detailing stories and railroad history, which will be posted on Facebook at 8 a.m.
-CT/9 a.m.
-ET on Mondays, Wednesdays and Fridays for the next several weeks.
+The Historic RailPark & Train Museum started the “Beyond the Rails” series on its Facebook page, with Conductor Cory hosting videos detailing stories and railroad history.
 The museum celebrates railroad history, featuring guided tours of its restored train cars and a museum in the L&N Depot, a 1925 art deco gem.